Temple for Hanuman at the place where He narrated the Lanka episode

 Sri Jambavan inspires Sri Hanuman

-Veera Hanuman ready to leap over the sea from Gandhamadana Parvat In Ramayana, when monkeys headed by Angata went on a search of Sri Sita in south direction, at one point of time they lost hope of finding Sri Sita.
+Veera Hanuman ready to leap over the sea from Gandhamadana Parvat In Ramayana, when monkeys headed by Angata went on a search of Sri Sita in the south direction, at one point in time they lost hope of finding Sri Sita.
 Then they met Sampaati who told about Ravana taking Sri Sita Ma to Lanka.
 Then the enthused monkeys continued their journey in the southern direction, as directed by Sampaati.
 When they came to the end of the land and faced the sea, none in the army could think of crossing the sea and going to Lanka.
-They were stuck with a hurdle as to how and who would be able to cross this vast ocean and find Sri Sita at Lanka.
+They were stuck with a hurdle as to how and who would be able to cross this vast ocean and find Sri Sita in Lanka.

 Sri Hanuman crosses the ocean